The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Strong answer: The vendor shares a case study or dashboard showing forecast vs. actual, with the variance explained.
 If they can’t show this, the feature isn’t mature.

-We have 3,000 contacts with duplicate and incomplete records.
+We have a few thousand contacts with duplicate and incomplete records.
 What happens when we import that data into your system?

 Why it matters: Clean data is a fantasy.
 Your data is messy.
 A CRM that can’t handle deduplication and enrichment on import will start broken and stay broken.